mumirza/01-DataViz/README.md

 Data Visualization in Tableau

-I created a time series analysis dashboard using the Texas housing market dataset, which is designed specifically for real estate investment analysts (see Appendix 1).
+I created a time series analysis dashboard using the Texas housing market dataset, which is designed specifically for real estate investment analysts.
 The dashboard provides a comprehensive view of market trends and performance indicators such as sales volume, median prices, and supply and demand dynamics.
 It also offers filtering capabilities for specific cities and years to enable a more in-depth analysis of market trends.